mourya317/revolut-money-transfer/README.md

 4. JUnit5 , RestAssured , mockito - Testing unit tests, integration tests
 5. log4j - logging library

+**DESCRIPTION**
+i kept the solution simple and to the point .
+Added unit tests for testing the functions and integration tests for the apis.
+The transact api locks the bank accounts based on the hash to handle concurrency.

 **BUILD and RUN**
 ```
 mvn clean